OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `OverwriteExistingCustomStepTemplates`: Indicates if existing custom step templates (not community step templates) should be overwritten.
 Useful when you make a change to a step template, you want to move over to another instance.
 Defaults to `false`.
 - `OverwriteExistingLifecyclesPhases`: Indicates you want to overwrite the phases on existing lifecycles.
 This is useful when you have an updated lifecycle you want to be applied another space/instance.
 You will want to leave this to false if the destination lifecycle has different phases.
 The default is `false`.
 - `OverwriteExistingVariables`: Indicates if all existing variables (except sensitive variables) should be overwritten.
-This applies to project variables, variable sets, and tenant variables.
 The default is `false`.
+Options are `true`, `false`, or `AddNewWithDefaultValue`.
+See how [Variable Matching Works](HowVariableMatchingWorks.md)
 - `CloneProjectChannelRules`: Indicates if the project channel rules should be cloned and overwrite existing channel rules.
 The default is `false`.
 - `CloneProjectDeploymentProcess`: Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks`: Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
 The default is `true`.
 - `CloneProjectVersioningReleaseCreationSettings`: Indicates if the same versioning rules will be applied to the project.
 The default is `false`.
+- `ClonePackages`: Indicates if any packages should be cloned.
+Set this to `false` to skip cloning packages.
+The defualt is `true`.
 - `CloneTeamUserRoleScoping`: Indicates if the space teams should have their scoping cloned.
 Will use the same teams based on parameter `SpaceTeamsToClone`.
 The default is`false`.
 - `CloneTenantVariables`: Indicates if tenant variables should be cloned.
 The default is`false`.
 - `IgnoreVersionCheckResult`: Indicates if the script should ignore version checks rules and proceed with the clone.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.